471D38UNNUX/Hello-World-in-Assembly-and-C/Windows x64/Standalone/NASM/README.md

       * cd this path
       * cl namefile.obj /link /subsystem:console /out:namefile.exe kernel32.lib for ABI.asm legacy_stdio_definitions.lib ucrt.lib for C.asm

-Nb: GCC is available in MinGW-w64 and Clang is available in LLVM and MinGW-w64
+Nb: GCC is available in MinGW-w64 and Clang is available in LLVM and MinGW-w64.
+GNU Linker is part of binutils which dependency of GCC